tony-blake/MD-Simulation/README.md

 One final point point to note.
 For the binding enbergy calculations the MM-GBSA (Generalised Born) method was used and not the MM-PBSA (Poisson-Boltzmann) method.
 The ```FINAL_DECOMP_MMPBSA.dat``` file has all the values of the binding energies for the residues specified in the input file and can then plotted using the ggplot2 in R \cite{gentleman, hadley}.

-The program to extract the RMSD and RMSF information form the trajectory files is a;most the same as that used for the distance information extraction.
+Lastly, the program to extract the RMSD and RMSF information from the trajectory files is almost the same as that used for the distance information extraction.